byhj/Ogre-Wiki/README.md

   1. Right click on the project and set is as your startup project.
   2. Enter the exe Dir, run the exe to view the render output.

-Notice:You should set the OGRE_HOME to system environment variables path to your Ogre1.9 dir!
+Notice:You should set the OGRE_HOME in system environment variables path to your Ogre1.9 dir!